The products offered by SkinMedica can be overwhelming. Here is a quick break down on how to choose the right products for you.

 Use at least SPF 35 daily and re-apply throughout the day.

 I have dry, sensitive skin, with occasional pimples before my period.
-In the PM: I use in order of application: TNS Essentials serum, Lumivive (even though I don't need to because of the antioxidants in the TNS essentials, but it makes my skin look radiant), Retinol 0.25 twice a week because my skin is very sensitive, Lytera, TNS ceramide mixed with Ultrasheer, Uplifting eye for puffiness, and HA5 to seal the moisture in.
+In the PM: I use in order of application: TNS Advanced+ serum, Lumivive (even though I don't need to because of the antioxidants in the TNS essentials, but it makes my skin look radiant), Retinol 0.25 twice a week because my skin is very sensitive, Lytera, TNS ceramide mixed with Ultrasheer, Bright eye for puffiness, and HA5 to seal the moisture in.
 I like mixing my TNS ceramide (most moisturizing) with Ultrasheer (oil-free) to be thicker at night, and thinner in the AM.

 A note on moisturizers